wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 <br /><br />

-Lightsail's competitive difference is not just <strong>Solid-State</strong> (SSD) storage which are fast and reliable, but that its users can <a target="_blank" href="https://aws.amazon.com/s/lp/lightsail-vs-ec2/">move up to EC2</a> (using a snapshot) when acmore complex configuration is needed.
+Lightsail's competitive difference is not just <strong>Solid-State</strong> (SSD) storage which are fast and reliable, but that its users can <a target="_blank" href="https://aws.amazon.com/s/lp/lightsail-vs-ec2/">move up to EC2</a> (using a snapshot) when a more complex configuration is needed.

+Other competitors to Lightsail are <a target="_blank" href="https://wilsonmar.github.io/serverless">"Severless"</a> functions running in Azure, Google, or AWS Lambda.
+But such are complete rewrites of apps.

 ## Get on AWS